QuKunLab/APEC/README.md

     --np:    Number of CPU cores.
     --nc:    Number of cell clusters.
 If nc=0, it will be predicted by Louvain algorithm. default=0.
     --hc:    Run hierarchical clustering or not, would be very slow for more than 3000 cells.
-             If hc=no, only Louvain clustering will be applied. default=yes.
+             If hc=no, only Louvain clustering will be applied. default=no.

 Output files description: